Robust evaluation of treatment effects in longitudinal studies with truncation by death or other intercurrent events: Discussion

 \section{Discussion}

-In this article, we have proposed new methodology for analyzing longitudinal clinical trial data in the presence of intercurrent events.
-Causal analyses targeting hypothetical or principal stratum estimands are attractive in such settings, but they face major challenges: absence of data on time-varying confounders or lack of flexible methodology to handle them (for PS approaches), frequent (near-)positivity violations, and reliance on strong assumptions about the joint distribution of counterfactuals (for PS approaches).
-These issues raise concerns about robustness.
-Motivated by this, we deliberately set a less ambitious target: avoiding hypothetical reasoning and instead restricting attention to tests of the null hypothesis of no treatment effect.
-Our approach is based on novel (C)PLOT estimands, which compare outcomes of pairs of individuals at their last common ICE-free time.
-This possibility of comparing outcomes at earlier times was briefly mentioned in the discussion of \cite{buyse2010generalized} for the handling of missing data in the estimation of the win ratio.
-It more generally avoids extrapolation to unobserved post-ICE outcomes while still targeting the full study population.
-Importantly, the (C)PLOT estimands can be identified without assumptions beyond randomization and consistency.
+In this article, we proposed new methodology for analyzing longitudinal clinical trial data in the presence of ICEs.
+Causal analyses targeting hypothetical or principal stratum estimands are attractive in such settings, but their regulatory utility is limited by a lack of robustness, resulting from lack of data on time-varying confounders, lack of flexible methodology to handle them (for PS approaches), frequent (near-)positivity violations, and reliance on strong assumptions about the joint distribution of counterfactuals (for PS approaches).
+Motivated by this, we target a less ambitious estimand which avoids hypothetical reasoning in testing the null hypothesis of no treatment effect.
+The proposed (C)PLOT estimands compare outcomes of pairs of individuals at their last common ICE-free time, an idea that was briefly mentioned in the discussion of \cite{buyse2010generalized} on handling missing data in the estimation of the win ratio, avoiding extrapolation to unobserved post-ICE outcomes while targeting the full study population.

-The nature of (C)PLOT estimands, however, introduces additional subtleties.
-We showed that even under the null, non-zero values may arise because of the selective timing of pairwise comparisons.
-This phenomenon is intrinsic to our strategy and does not occur with competing approaches such as IPCW or PS, though those methods typically rely on stronger identification assumptions.
-In principle, it could be avoided by redefining the estimand to compare each individual with itself under treatment and no treatment.
-Yet such a formulation would demand strong assumptions about unobserved counterfactual outcomes, thereby forfeiting the robustness that motivates our approach.
-Thus, while (C)PLOT estimands involve a subtle trade-off, they achieve a balance between interpretability and robustness that is not attainable with alternative formulations.

-In particular, we have demonstrated that our proposal remains valid for treatment effect testing under essentially the same or even weaker assumptions than IPCW or PS.
-For instance, for additive contrasts of continuous outcomes, we allow unmeasured common causes of outcome and time to ICE provided they do not modify the additive effect of time on the outcome.
-To formalize such conditions, we introduced a copula-based representation of the joint dependence between potential outcomes and time to ICE.
-This formulation yields general sufficient conditions under which the proposed estimands equal zero under the null.
-It also provides a foundation for future sensitivity analyses, by specifying copula families and varying their parameters to assess the impact of assumption violations.